jebarjonet/meteor-packages/README.md

 - [yuukan:streamy](https://atmospherejs.com/yuukan/streamy): Used for classic socket communication without needing a database (example : a chat)

 ## Templates
+- [aldeed:template-extension](https://atmospherejs.com/aldeed/template-extension): Template hooks + inheritance and copy of template events/helpers
+- [raix:handlebar-helpers](https://atmospherejs.com/raix/handlebar-helpers): Handlebar helpers *(as $last and $index for #each)*

+**Below View model instead of default Blaze** : probably not the best choice (has some bugs / incompatibility with other packages)
 - [manuel:viewmodel](https://atmospherejs.com/manuel/viewmodel): MVVM, two-way data binding, and components for Meteor.
 Similar to Angular and Knockout.
-- [aldeed:template-extension](https://atmospherejs.com/aldeed/template-extension): Template hooks + inheritance and copy of template events/helpers
-- [raix:handlebar-helpers](https://atmospherejs.com/raix/handlebar-helpers): Handlebar helpers *(as $last and $index for #each)*

 ## Users
 - [accounts-base](https://atmospherejs.com/meteor/accounts-base) || [accounts-ui](https://atmospherejs.com/meteor/accounts-ui)